OData/ODataDotNetTemplate/README.md

 ## Branch Strategy

 - `main` contains actively developed code not yet released.
 - `release/<target-dotnet-framework>` contains code intended for release, targeting specific .NET framework versions.
+For example, `release/6.0`, `release/8.0`, `release/9.0`...

+## IncrementVersion.ps1

+This script increments the version number in the specified msbuild props file.
+The version number can be incremented in the following ways:
+- Major version increment
+- Minor version increment
+- Revision version increment
+- Version release number increment

+### Parameters

+- `versionPath`: The path to the msbuild props file where the version number is specified.
+- `lastReleaseCommit`: The ID of the last commit to be released.
+- `forceMajorIncrement`: Whether to force an increment of the major version number.
+- `versionRelease`: The version number to be released.
+For example, preview, beta, alpha, etc.
+- `forceMinorIncrement`: Whether to force an increment of the minor version number.
+- `Help`: Show help.

+### Examples

+Increment the minor version number in the Versions.Settings.targets file:

 ## Template Project Structure